-*Intrastate (within one state) issuer transactions are subject to Uniform Securities Act (USA).
-We will learn more about the specifics later in this unit.
+*Intrastate (within one state) issuer transactions are subject to the Uniform Securities Act (USA).
+We’ll learn more about the specifics later in this unit.

-If you follow the real-world securities markets, you may already be aware of the list below.
-All were interstate initial public offerings (IPOs) subject to the rules embedded in the Securities Act of 1933.
-An IPO is the first public primary market offering an issuer is involved in.
+If you follow real-world securities markets, you may recognize the examples below.
+Each was an interstate initial public offering (IPO) and therefore subject to the Securities Act of 1933.
+An IPO is the first public primary market offering an issuer conducts.

-In each of the IPOs listed above, the issuers (Doordash, Airbnb, and Robinhood) were required to follow specific protocols enforced by the Securities and Exchange Commission (SEC).
-We’ll learn about those protocols in this chapter, but let’s first jump into a time machine to better understand why primary market laws exist.
+In each of these IPOs, the issuers (Doordash, Airbnb, and Robinhood) had to follow specific protocols enforced by the Securities and Exchange Commission (SEC).
+We’ll cover those protocols in this chapter, but first it helps to understand why primary market laws exist.

-The financial markets were full of fraud, deceit, and manipulation in the early 1900s, some of which contributed to the Great Depression.
-Let’s assume you’re offered stock by a slick salesman in the 1920s.
-How would you know whether it was worth your purchase?
-Or if the salesman was lying to you?
-Or if the issuer even existed.
-This was a time without the internet or television, which significantly limited access to the necessary information to make informed investment decisions.
+The financial markets in the early 1900s included widespread fraud, deceit, and manipulation - problems that contributed to the Great Depression.
+Imagine being offered stock by a slick salesperson in the 1920s.
+How would you know whether the investment was worthwhile?
+How would you know whether the salesperson was lying - or whether the issuer even existed?
+This was long before the internet or television, so access to reliable information was limited.

-Signed into law to protect the investing public, the Securities Act of 1933 requires issuers to fully divulge the characteristics of the securities they intend to sell.
-To ensure all potential investors have access to this information, issuers and their underwriters are required to follow a number of protocols prior to and during the offering.
+Signed into law to protect the investing public, the Securities Act of 1933 requires issuers to fully disclose key information about the securities they intend to sell.
+To make sure potential investors can access that information, issuers and their underwriters must follow specific steps before and during the offering.

-Issuers typically go through an extensive search to find the right underwriter.
-After the right fit is found and a contract is signed, the underwriter guides the issuer through the ‘due diligence’ phase.
 The Securities Act of 1933 requires the issuer to disclose a significant amount of information to the public.
-They fill out and file the SEC’s registration form, which requests items such as business history, information on officers and directors, and current financial status.
-Specific items details in the registration form include:
+The issuer completes and files the SEC’s registration form, which requests items such as business history, information on officers and directors, and current financial status.
+Specific items detailed in the registration form include:

 A Registration Statement relating to these securities has been filed with the Securities and Exchange Commission but has not yet become effective.
 Information contained herein is subject to completion or amendment.
 These securities may not be sold nor may offers to buy be accepted prior to the time the Registration Statement becomes effective.

-The SEC’s job is to determine if the registration form is complete.
-If something is missing, they’ll send a deficiency letter to the issuer and notify them of the missing pieces.
-Unfortunately for the issuer and underwriter, this pauses the registration process.
-It will take time to properly finish the registration form and re-file it with the SEC.
+The SEC’s job is to determine whether the registration form is complete.
+If information is missing, the SEC sends a deficiency letter identifying what must be corrected.
+This pauses the registration process until the issuer updates the filing and re-files it with the SEC.

 Part of the underwriter’s job is to price the new security.
-This is especially tough with stock, given its market value is based on demand.
+This can be especially challenging with stock, since its market value depends on demand.
 To estimate demand for the IPO, the underwriter may solicit or receive indications of interest from potential investors during the 20-day cooling-off period.

 Tombstones are typically published in newspapers and online outlets.
 They are the only form of legal advertising the SEC allows during the cooling-off period.
-The tombstone contains factual pieces of information that don’t “pump up” or recommend the issue in any way.
+A tombstone includes factual information and cannot “pump up” or recommend the issue.

 Typical tombstone information